 13. Take a tour of Maple Moon Family Sugary in Petoskey and see how pure maple syrup is made and enjoy a wine tasting (fee may apply for tastings).

 14. Enjoy live entertainment in the downtowns of Harbor Springs (Street Musique on Thursdays), Petoskey (Petoskey Rocks on Fridays) and Boyne City (Stroll the Streets on Friday) throughout the summer.

-16. Ride the 23-mile long Little Traverse Wheelway (Charlevoix to Harbor Springs) or any of the other bike trails within the region.
+16. Ride, walk or run the 23-mile long Little Traverse Wheelway (Charlevoix to Harbor Springs) or any of the other bike trails within the region.
 You don’t have to do the entire path.
 Start at Magnus Park and walk a couple miles and then turn back.
 Its a beautiful path right along the Little Traverse Bay.

 17. Climb the 462 steps to the top of Avalanche Preserve in Boyne City for awesome views.

-18. Bring your own kayak for a rush on Petoskey’s mile-long whitewater trail, the only one in the lower peninsula, located at Bear River Valley Recreation Area–class one to class 3.
+18. Bring your own kayak for a rush on Petoskey’s mile-long whitewater trail, the only one in the lower peninsula, located at Bear River Valley Recreation Area–class one to class three.

-19. How about a self-guided tour of the Earl Young Homes in Charlevoix.
+19. How about a self-guided tour of the Earl Young Homes (aka Mushroom Houses) in Charlevoix.

 20. Learn the history of Boyne City at their history museum.

-21. Bring the whole family to Oden (just NE of Petoskey) to the Michigan Fisheries Visitor Center.
+21. For some family fun bring the whole family to Oden State Fish Hatchery (just NE of Petoskey) to the Michigan Fisheries Visitor Center.

 22. Kids (16 and under) fish for free all over Michigan and there are lots of great spots to do that in our area.